Cognitive Training for Language Models: Towards General Capabilities via Cross-Entropy Games: Cognitive Training

 \subsection{Meta-Objective Formula}

-In Section \ref{subsec:meta-objective-derivation}, we show that (perhaps surprisingly) an explicit determination of $\mathcal{O}$ from purely qualitative consistency principles can be obtained, substantially constraining the space of ``sound'' meta-objectives to an explicit natural choice formula\footnote{A somehow analogous situation appears in the so-called bootstrap program in conformal field theory.}.
+In Section \ref{subsec:meta-objective-derivation}, we show that (perhaps surprisingly) an explicit determination of $\mathcal{O}$ from purely qualitative principles (such as consistency principles) can be obtained, substantially constraining the space of ``sound'' meta-objectives to an explicit natural choice formula\footnote{A somewhat analogous situation appears in the so-called bootstrap program in conformal field theory.}.

 Given a history $G_{<k}$ and resulting models $\mathcal{M}_{\leq k}$, and restricting the domain to the positively-correlated games $\mathcal{G}_{k}^{+}$ (see Section \ref{subsec:positive-correlation}), we find